Italy and Spain clash in Euro 2020 semi-final as English anticipation builds

 “We simply need to be motivated by the fact we are coming up against such a great and prestigious side in such a wonderful arena as Wembley, in the knowledge that we could be involved in the final in just a few days time,“ added Bonucci.

-Both Italy coach Roberto Mancini and his Spanish counterpart expressed regret that fans of the two semi-finalists will not be able to travel to attend the game in London.
+Both Italy coach Roberto Mancini and Luis Enrique expressed regret that supporters of the two semi-finalists will not be able to travel to attend the game in London.

 More than 60,000 spectators will be allowed inside the 90,000-capacity Wembley after the British government eased the coronavirus restrictions that have been in place during the tournament.